Science Journal for Kids

 Science Journal for Kids is an online scientific journal that publishes adaptations designed for children and teens of academic research papers that were originally published in high-impact peer-reviewed journals, as well as science teaching resources for teachers.
 It was established in 2015 and is published by a nonprofit 501(c)(3) organization of the same name.
-While most articles are published in English, occasionally papers will be translated into Spanish, French, German, and other languages.
+Thirty to forty journal articles are published each year.
+While most articles are published in English, some papers will be translated into Spanish, French, German, Bulgarian, Chinese, Arabic and any of 14 other languages.
+All articles can be downloaded for free.